zetxqx/gateway-api-inference-extension/pkg/epp/flowcontrol/framework/plugins/queue/README.md

 ## Overview

 The `controller.FlowController` manages requests by organizing them into queues.
-Each logical "flow" within a given priority band has its own `ports.ManagedQueue` instance, which wraps a `framework.SafeQueue`.
+Each logical "flow" within a given priority band has its own `contracts.ManagedQueue` instance, which wraps a `framework.SafeQueue`.
 This design allows the `controller.FlowController` to apply policies at both the inter-flow (across different flows) and intra-flow (within a single flow's queue) levels.